Vasilisdm/arcadeGame/README.md

 ## Game controls

-You move your avatar with your keyboard arrow keys:
+You move your avatar with your keyboard arrow keys.

 ## How to play